Representation learning to advance multi-institutional studies with electronic health record data from US and France

-As shown in Table~\ref{R1_GPT}, we observed that BGE and OpenAI embeddings with fewer dimensions (256, same as the dimensionality of the similarity part of the GAME embedding) performed noticeably worse than their higher-dimensional counterparts.
-This suggests that the GAME embedding provides a more efficient lower-dimensional representation without sacrificing performance.
+As shown in Supplementary Table~\ref{R1_GPT}, BGE and OpenAI embeddings with reduced dimensionality ($256$, matching the similarity component of the GAME embedding) perform noticeably worse than their higher-dimensional counterparts.
+This highlights the efficiency of the GAME embedding, which achieves strong performance using a compact $256$-dimensional representation.

-Additionally, we present the results of code mapping using SapBERT and CODER embeddings based on uncorrected descriptions in Table~\ref{tab:before_GPT}, without applying the GAME algorithm.
+Additionally, we present the results of code mapping using SAPBERT and CODER embeddings based on uncorrected descriptions in Supplementary Table~\ref{tab:before_GPT}, without applying the GAME algorithm.
 In this table, \textit{original} refers to the accuracy using the unmodified descriptions of the VA local lab; \textit{+dict} indicates the accuracy after refining abbreviations in the original descriptions using a dictionary; and \textit{+GPT-4} represents the accuracy after further refinement using GPT-4, as detailed in the \emph{Methods} section of the main text.
-The results show that GPT-4-corrected descriptions significantly improve code mapping accuracy, and that the GAME framework can further enhance performance beyond these improvements.
+The results show that GPT-4–corrected descriptions significantly improve code mapping accuracy, and that the GAME framework can further enhance performance beyond these improvements.